roshan-acharya/roshan-acharya/README.md

 - 🎓 Currently pursuing my studies in Computer Engineering.
-- 💻 Proficient in the MERN stack (MongoDB, Express.js, React.js, Node.js).
+- 💻 Proficient in the MERN stack, Data Science, AI/ML
 - 🌱 Always eager to learn and explore new technologies.
 - 🌟 Love building innovative solutions that make a difference.
 - 🎨 Enjoy collaborating with like-minded individuals to create impactful projects.